-- A. Single family detached dwellings. - 1.
+- A. Single family detached dwellings.
+Single family detached dwelling requirements: - 1.
 All structures used for residential occupancy shall have a minimum width of 22 feet. - 2.
 Manufactured homes must display a Federal Government approval sticker. - 3.
 All residences shall be affixed to a continuous permanent perimeter foundation constructed of wood, concrete block or poured concrete. - 4.
 All single family detached dwellings shall have siding, which is acceptable or comparable to previously constructed housing in the immediate area.
-Vertical ribbed aluminum siding is not acceptable. - B. Agriculture, farming, and truck for farming; except kennels, animals, or poultry farms

-C. Fences D. Landscaping E. Driveways Subd.
+Vertical ribbed aluminum siding is not acceptable. - B. Parks and recreational areas owned or operated by governmental agencies. - C. Public schools, elementary or high, or private schools having a curriculum equivalent to a public elementary school or public high school. - D. Golf courses, except club houses, miniature golf courses and driving tees operated for commercial purposes. - E. Churches, provided that no building shall be located within fifty (50) feet of any lot line of an abutting lot in any of the Classes of Residence Districts. - F. Agriculture, farming, and truck gardening except kennels, animal or poultry farms operated for commercial purposes. - Subd.
 3. Conditional Uses.
-The following uses may be allowed in the A-1, Agricultural District by Conditional Use Permit as provided in Section 6.090.
-A. Municipal administration buildings, police and fire stations, community center buildings, public libraries, museums, art galleries, post office, airport and other municipal service buildings except those customarily considered industrial in use and provided that no buildings shall be located within thirty (30) feet of any lot line of an abutting lot in any of the Classes of Residence Districts.
-B. Cemetery, memorial garden C. Churches D. Public uses E. Schools, public and private F. Home occupations where such use does not exceed one-third of the main floor space of a dwelling, is conducted only in the principal dwelling, and does not employ any persons not residing on the premises.
-G. Water supply buildings, reservoirs, wells, elevated tanks, and similar essential public utility and service structures.
-H. Golf Course I. Railroad right-of-ways, but not including railroad yards or shops.
-J. Nurseries and greenhouses for growing plants only not retail sales.
+The following uses may be allowed in the A-1, Agricultural District by Conditional Use Permit as provided in Section 6.7. - A. Municipal administration buildings, police and fire stations, community center buildings, public libraries, museums, art galleries, post office, airport and other municipal service buildings except those customarily considered industrial in use and provided that no buildings shall be located within thirty (30) feet of any lot line of an abutting lot in any of the Classes of Residence Districts. - B. Water supply buildings, reservoirs, wells, elevated tanks, and similar essential public utility and service structures. - C. Golf club house, country club, public swimming pool, private swimming pool serving more than one family, provided that no principal structure shall be located

+- within fifty (50) feet of any lot line of abutting lot in any of the Classes of Residential Districts. - D. Offices of professional persons and home occupations when such uses do not exceed one-third (1/3) of the main floor space of a dwelling, is conducted only in the principal dwelling, and does not employ any persons not residing on the premises. - E. Railroad right-of-ways, but not including railroad yards or shops. - F. Nurseries and greenhouses for growing plants only not retail sales. - G. Cemetery, memorial garden.

 Subd.
 4. Permitted Accessory Uses.
-The following uses shall be Permitted Accessory Uses in the A-1, Agricultural District: A. Accessory agricultural building B. Garage
+The following uses shall be Permitted Accessory Uses in the A-1, Agricultural District:

-C. Private stables

-D. Above ground swimming pool

-- E. Signs

-- F. Driveway

-- G. Off-street parking

-- H. Utility buildings

-- I. Solar energy systems

-- J. Satellite reception equipment

-- K. Keeping of not more than two boarders and/or roomers by a resident family.

-- L. Living quarters of persons employed on the premises.

-- M. Fallout shelters.

-- N. Accessory uses customarily incidental to the uses permitted in Subd.
+- A. Private Garage, as regulated in Section 6.210. - B. Private swimming pool, as regulated in Section 6.210. - C. Keeping of not more than two boarders and/or roomers by a resident family. - D. Living quarters of persons employed on the premises - E. Fallout shelters. - F. Accessory uses customarily incidental to the uses permitted in Subd.
 2 of this Section.

 Subd.
-5. Lot Requirements and Setbacks.
+5. Height, Yard, Area Regulations.